sorui-qin/TarPass/README.md

 ```

 ⚠️ It should be noted that the packages required for running Jupyter Notebook are not included.

-⚠️ We strongly recommend running it on devices with a GPU.

 ### Docking with Gnina (Suggested)